Agbobli5373/Real-Time-Food-Quality-Monitoring/prd.md

 *   **Logging:** SLF4j + Logback (default in Spring Boot)
 *   **(Conceptual Alignment):** Spring Modulith principles (logical modularity, clear boundaries).

-## IV.
-User Stories (Conceptual & Reviewer Focused)

-*   **As a reviewer,** I want to see how Project Reactor can process a continuous stream of simulated sensor events originating from a scheduled task.
-*   **As a reviewer,** I want to observe how reactive operators (e.g., `filter`, `doOnNext`, `map`) are correctly applied to implement anomaly detection logic based on defined rules.
-*   **As a reviewer,** I want to understand how the application is structured into clearly decoupled logical modules (`application`, `sensor-simulator`, `quality-monitor`) using standard Java build tools, reflecting principles similar to those encouraged by Spring Modulith.
-*   **As an operations manager (conceptually),** I want anomalies (like temperature thresholds being breached in simulated data) to be immediately identified and logged by the system for potential action visibility.

 ## V. Functional Requirements (Demo Scope)